 Why Do We Fight Our Child for Control?

-- Pressure from Society.
 Let’s face it, our society puts two competing messages out there.
-On the one hand, there’s a high value placed on individuality and “standing out from a crowd.”
-The Robert Frost poem hanging in many of today’s classrooms encourages finding your own way: “…two roads diverged in a wood, and I—I took the one less traveled by, and that has made all the difference.”
+On the one hand, there’s a high value placed on individuality and standing out from the crowd.
 Yet on the other hand, when our young people do make choices that aren’t consistent with the norm, there’s often a backlash and pressure to conform.
-And when that child or teen refuses, the pressure is put on parents to make the child follow the path others believe is the right one.
+And when a child or teen refuses to conform, the pressure is put on parents to make the child follow the path others believe is the right one.

-- It’s Human Nature.
-Take a day and pay attention to the idea of control as it relates to yourself and those around you.
-Listen to conversations.
-How often do you advise people on courses of action they should take?
-How frequently do others share their suggestions on what you—or anyone—needs to do?
-You’ll be surprised.
 Most of us know an Aunt Edna who just loves to tell people how things should be.
 It’s human nature to try and direct things.
-Often we truly believe we know what’s best for that other person and maybe we do….but maybe we don’t.
+Often we truly believe we know what’s best for that other person and maybe we do.
+But maybe we don’t.